-If you’ve noticed a particular pair that suit your taste, use the link in the list above to jump ahead.
-If not, scroll down to learn more about each one!
+Use the links above to jump ahead or scroll down to learn more about each one!
 Furthermore, we’ll go over our thoughts on what shoe characteristics you should expect at this price point.

 See All Bespoke Unit Dress Shoe Guides

 Beautifully crafted just outside of Rome, Italy, Ace Marks shoes consist of full-grain calfskin leather from their native country.
 When we reviewed Ace Marks in detail, we were impressed by both the quality of the materials and the construction.

 They’re assembled using a Blake stitch and feature a quintessentially sleek Italian design.
 The Griffin cap toe Oxfords are perfect for both formal and officewear, especially in black.
 Otherwise, you can opt for the lighter colourways for a more casual look.

 "Authentic Italian craftsmanship and solid value for money make Ace Marks one of the best options in the sub-$300 price point."

 High-quality Goodyear-welted dress shoes for under $300 presents already excellent value.
 However, having the opportunity to design your own custom shoe on that budget almost seems too good to be true!

 Nevertheless, we can guarantee that the dream is certainly a reality after our in-depth Idrese review.
 The shoes are manufactured in Almansa, Spain, and can be designed according to your own specifications.
 Furthermore, there’s a wide selection of sizes to accommodate for both the smallest and largest feet.